Frat Party at the Pankake Festival

-Frat Party at the Pankake Festival is the first documentary DVD by Linkin Park, released on November 20, 2001 through Warner Bros.
-Records and Warner Reprise Video.
+Frat Party at the Pankake Festival is the first DVD by American rock band Linkin Park, released on November 20, 2001, through Warner Records.
 The DVD was produced by Bill Berg-Hillinger, Joe Hahn, David May and Angela Smith.

 Synopsis

 The release documented the band on its touring cycle throughout to support the debut album, Hybrid Theory.
 It also features all four of the band's music videos up to that point, plus the "Cure for the Itch" and "Points of Authority" music videos (the latter was used to promote the DVD).
 It also includes bonus special features and several hidden easter eggs that unlock even more bonus special features.

 Chapter listing

 Guest appearances

 Disturbed members David Draiman and Dan Donegan appears in one scene for the DVD, where Draiman tries to guess how the name "Linkin Park" is pronounced next to Donegan saying "Lick My Part".
 Slipknot turntablist Sid Wilson appears on the DVD, where he is testing out Joe Hahn's turntables and disc jockeys in one scene.
 Deftones, including members Chino Moreno and Stephen Carpenter, appear in a few shots of one scene, where they were taking a photo before they played at a concert when Mike Shinoda was going undercover for the KGB, as Chester Bennington explained in one scene for the DVD that (as a joke) they were gonna destroy the Deftones by "...replacing their water...with Vodka...".